ten0s/nginx-http-radius-module/ReadMe.md

         the configuration file may be like the following:

         http {
-            #set the directory of radius dictionary.
+            #set the directory of radius dictionary (optional).
             radius_dict_directory "/usr/local/nginx/raddb/";

             #radius server configuration including